 Loss harvesting sucks.
-No one likes admitting they made a mistake and no one wants to realize a loss… except tax advantageous people.
+No one likes admitting they made a mistake and no one wants to realize a loss… except tax-advantageous people.

-Tax loss harvesting is when you sell a losing investment, capturing a realized loss, and use it to offset gains you want to bank.
+Tax-loss harvesting is when you sell a losing investment, capturing a realized loss, and use it to offset gains you want to bank.
 The stock market will regularly go through massive drops and investors use these times to capture losses.
 The two most recent ones were the Dot-com bubble burst and the Great Recession.

 When people do this, they sell a losing investment and immediately invest it in something that is similar but not identical (known as the wash sale rule).
-So they may sell a S&P 500 index fund and reinvest that money into a Total Market index fund.
-The rule is you can't reinvest it into “substantially similar assets” but it's not clear what that means.
-I wouldn't sell an S&P 500 index fund and immediately buy an S&P 500 ETF, but what if you bought a small cap index fund?
+So they may sell an S&P 500 index fund and reinvest that money into a Total Market index fund.
+The rule is you can’t reinvest it into “substantially similar assets” but it’s not clear what that means.
+I wouldn’t sell an S&P 500 index fund and immediately buy an S&P 500 ETF, but what if you bought a small-cap index fund?
 No one really knows.